 Pyoderma (skin infection)

-The image below shows a dog with a skin infection on the abdomen and vulva:
+What it looks like: The image below shows a dog with a skin infection on the abdomen and vulva:

 A skin infection can occur anywhere on a dog’s body, including on or around the genitals.
 Skin infections can cause itchy skin, hair loss, redness, pustules (small pimple-like bumps), and scabs.
 Many dogs who suffer from recurrent skin or ear infections have an underlying allergy.
 Dogs can be allergic to fleas, something in their diet (food allergy), or something in the environment (atopy).
 Contact dermatitis can also occur on a specific area of the body that is exposed to an irritant.
-A urinary issue, such as a UTI, or an anatomical issue, such as recessed vulva, can also lead to excessive licking of the genitals and secondary infection.

 Depending on the severity of the skin infection, treatment may include topical (shampoo or wipes) or oral antibiotics, anti-inflammatories, and pain medications.
 It is also important to address any potential allergies by using consistent flea prevention, medications to help control symptoms, or a hypoallergenic diet.
+View more pictures of pyoderma in dogs.

 Skin cancer